first

 Creates an array excluding the objects with a given property value, or excluding truthy values by default when a property is not given.

 In this example, assume you have a list of products and you want to filter out kitchen products.
-Using reject
+Using reject, you can create an array excluding only the products that have a "type" of "kitchen".

-with a property name but no target value to reject all products with a truthy "taxable"
+reject with a property name but no target value to reject all products with a truthy "taxable" value.

-can be any valid Liquid variable expression as used in output syntax, except that the scope of this expression is within each item.
-For the following products
+property can be any valid Liquid variable expression as used in output syntax, except that the scope of this expression is within each item.
+For the following products array:

 reject_exp